Is the compulsion to keep on playing internet games really that big of a deal?

-Do violent video games lead to violent behavior?
+Do violent video games lead to violent behaviour?

 Yes.
-There is strong evidence that playing violent video games ( which represents 60 % of video game sales, leads to aggressive behavior.
+There is strong evidence that playing violent video games ( which represents 60 % of video game sales, leads to aggressive behaviour.
 An exhaustive meta-analysis of 381 tests on over 130 000 participants found that violent video games significantly increase aggressive cognition, aggressive behavior and physical arousal.
-In the meanwhile they decreased sensitivity to violence and positive interaction.
+In the meanwhile, they decreased sensitivity to violence and positive interaction.

 A Jihadist (born in Britain) who joined ISIS in Syria as a volunteer recruit, told a British broadcaster, “‘It is actually quite fun.
 What’s that video game called – Call of Duty? – It’s like that, but really you know, 3-D. You can see everything’s happening right in front of you.
 It’s real.
 You know what I mean?”
 (Described in the book: Black Flags.
 The Rise of ISIS.
 Joby Warrick.
 2016.
 Page 396)